wcc17/duplicate-photo-finder/README.md

     ```http://ffmpeg.org/ffmpeg-all.html#hash```
 (Let me know if you have a faster way to do this ^)

+- Possible updates in future:
+- - Make processes redisperse workload if one process finishes way ahead of others
+- - Find a faster way to has the videos

  - Only exact copies (aside from file metadata) are calculated as duplicates
  - **No actions are taken to minimize memory usage, so keep that in mind if processing large videos